ClintH/ixfx-docs/src/pages/flow/delay.md

 fadeOut.start(20*1000); // Run after 20s this time
 ```

-Your callback function can use the elapsed time, if you like:
+Your callback function can use the elapsed time, if needed:

 ```js
 timeout(elapsedMs => console.log(`Timeout after ${elapsedMs}`), 30*1000).start();
 ```

-## Asynchronous execution

-### Sleep
+## Sleep

-Using JS's _await_ feature, you can essentially pause execution of your code using `sleep`:
+Using JS's _await_ feature, you can essentially pause execution of your code using [`sleep`](https://clinth.github.io/ixfx/modules/Flow.html#sleep):

 ```js
 import { sleep } from "https://unpkg.com/ixfx/dist/flow.js"